 A Personal Career Path

-Gini: Good morning, Diane.
+Gini: Good Morning, Victoria.
 Thank you for taking the time to share your thoughts and experiences with us.
 What attracted you to the field of conflict management in the first place?

 G: If you knew earlier what you know now, would you still have pursued the same career path?